Cheltenham Gold Cup Preview, Tips, Runners & Trends (Cheltenham Festival)

 Cheltenham Gold Cup Past Winners

 Here are the Cheltenham Gold Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse that won, and the horse's age & weight.
 The horse's trainer and the jockey at the time of winning the Cheltenham Gold Cup are also displayed, along with the starting price at which the horse was sent off.

 YearHorseInfo